 While a commercial room should have a 2-inch slope per foot of ceiling, a residential steam room doesn’t necessarily need a slope, unless it’s big.

 The usual ceiling slope is 0.5-1 inches per foot of ceiling.
 Remember, the ceiling should slope away from the sitting area to avoid water dripping on your head.

 You should never install a vent or air conditioning machine in your shower because it diffuses the vapors.
 An exhaust fan is all you need to clear out steam.

 Do Steam Cause Mold?

-Steam cause mold if you choose poor materials for your steam shower room and if you’re not careful with waterproofing.
+Steam causes mold if you choose poor materials for your room and if you’re not careful with waterproofing.

-Good maintenance of steam showers starts with top materials, such as tile, stone, or cement that don’t allow mold to form.
-Second is getting rid of the stall air.
+Good maintenance of them starts with top materials, such as tile, stone, or cement that don’t allow mold to form.
+The second is getting rid of the stall air.

 How Much Space Do You Need for a Steam-Shower?

 Your steam shower room should be at least 3 x 3 x 7 feet.
 Your room height and width can be over three feet each, but the ceiling shouldn’t be over 8 feet tall.
 Otherwise, you will need a powerful generator and increase your electricity bill.

 Here are some tips on how to install: